Patlada Kulphakthanapat

-Patlada Kulphakthanapat (ภัทลดา กุลภัคธนภัทร์; born 15 September 1992) is a Thai model and beauty pageant titleholder who won Elite Model Look Thailand 2014 contest, and was crowned 1st Runner-up Miss Thailand World 2016 and she will represent Thailand at the Miss World 2017 pageants.
+Patlada Kulphakthanapat (ภัทลดา กุลภัคธนภัทร์; born 15 September 1992) is a Thai model and beauty pageant titleholder who won Elite Model Look Thailand 2014 contest, and was crowned 1st Runner-up Miss Thailand World 2016.
+She represented Thailand at the Miss World 2017 pageants.

 Personal life

 She recently graduated with a degree in Communication Arts from Siam University.

 Pageantry

 Miss Thailand World 2016

 Kulphakthanapat was crowned 1st Runner-up Miss Thailand World 2016 and then competed at Miss World 2017 in Shenzhen Dayun Arena, Shenzhen, China PR.

 Miss World 2017

 Kulphakthanapat represented Thailand at Miss World 2017 where Stephanie Del Valle of Puerto Rico crowned her successor at the end of the event.
 She is unplaced.